Woodland Park (Columbus, Ohio)

 Woodland Park is a residential neighborhood located in the Near East Side of Columbus, Ohio that houses approximately 1,500 residents.
 The neighborhood was previously home to such figures as artist Emerson Burkhart, cartoonist Billy Ireland, and judge William Brooks.
-Established in the early 20th century, Woodland Park has grown from its planned neighborhood roots into a modest neighborhood that contains various faith communities, schools, sources of entertainment and recreation, and borders an extension of the Ohio State University medical center.
+Established in the early 20th century, Woodland Park has grown from its planned neighborhood roots into a neighborhood that contains various faith communities, schools, sources of entertainment and recreation, and borders an extension of the Ohio State University medical center.

 History

 Woodland Park, one of Columbus’ first planned neighborhoods, is named for Woodland Avenue and the Woodland Park Addition.
 Woodland Park Addition is a subdivision that can be identified as early as 1899.
 The first homes in the area were built in the mid-1890s.
 At the center of Woodland Park Addition is Hawthorne Park bounded by Hawthorne Park Road.
 Development of Woodland Park Addition was limited and located primarily along Long Street and Woodland Ave.
 An advertisement in the Columbus Dispatch on June 26, 1904 boasted the amenities offered in the neighborhood; "We give you paved streets, cement sidewalks, water, gas, sewerage, electric lights, plenty of fine forest trees and one of the best school districts in the city.
 Woodland Park Addition has the advantage of three electric car lines by which you can reach High Street in fifteen minutes."

 Throughout the 20th century, owners motivated by racism put restrictions in deeds preventing those of African descent from purchasing homes.
 However, these restrictions eventually became irrelevant, as wealthy African American professionals and musicians could pay the sellers overwhelming amounts of money for said homes.
 Wexner Heritage Village can cite its beginnings back to Woodland Park.
 In an interview conducted by the Columbus Jewish Historical Society, Annette Tanenbaum notes that the Heritage House was located on Woodland Avenue near Long Street.
 She adds that it was the first facility in Columbus dedicated to taking care of elderly Jewish people.
 Heritage House was built in 1951.
 Today the Wexner Heritage Village continues to provide elderly care to people in the Jewish community.